IamShubhamGupto/IamShubhamGupto.github.io/_pages/about.md

   </p>

   <p>
     I am currently pursuing Masters in Computer Engineering at New York University, advised by <a href='https://engineering.nyu.edu/faculty/chen-feng'>Dr. Chen Feng</a> at the AI4CE lab.
 I am researching optimal trajectories for Neural Radiance Fields and efficient inference for mobile computing.
-I am on the job job market <b>actively seeking software and machine learning engineering roles starting from July 2024!</b>.
   </p>

   <p>